+If you're looking for an educational stop to add to your itinerary, consider the Houston Holocaust Museum.
 Exhibits include everything from film footage taken during World War II and inside the concentration camps to a 1942 railcar for transporting victims.
-But it also tells of resistance efforts, and to that end, displays a Danish fishing boat that rescued more than 7,000 Danish Jews from their deaths.
+But the museum also tells of resistance efforts, and to that end, displays a Danish fishing boat that rescued more than 7,000 Danish Jews from their deaths.

 You'll find the Holocaust Museum Houston near the Children's Museum of Houston, just northeast of Hermann Park.
-The museum is open daily: Monday through Friday, from 9 a.m. to 5p.m., and Saturday and Sunday, from noon to 5 p.m.
-Admission is free, but there is a suggested donation fee.
+The museum is open daily: Monday through Friday from 9 a.m. to 5 p.m., 10 a.m. to 5 p.m.
+Saturdays and noon to 5 p.m. on Sundays.
+Admission is $12 for adults, $8 for seniors and military, and free for students.
 For more information visit the official website.